-Currently, some cruise companies such as Norwegian Cruise Line Holdings, Ltd. (NCLH), the parent company of Norwegian Cruise Line, Regent Seven Seas Cruises and Oceania Cruises, are requiring all crew and passengers to be fully vaccinated, no exceptions.
+Currently, some cruise companies such as Norwegian Cruise Line Holdings, Ltd. (NCLH), the parent company of Norwegian Cruise Line, Regent Seven Seas Cruises and Oceania Cruises.
 In addition, all guests on NCLH ships are required to take a COVID-19 antigen test, administered and paid for by the cruise line, prior to boarding.
 Some cruise lines are requiring vaccines or COVID testing for passengers, and others are only allowing children under certain age ranges to board with just a test.
 Cruise destinations can also be a factor in requirements, which means passengers and planners need to do some preliminary research considering all the variables.

 Meanwhile, vaccine mandates for cruise passengers have become the center of a political storm in Florida, with NCLH the target of a legal challenge this summer by Florida Gov. Ron DeSantis.
 Though the court upheld NCLH’s right to mandate vaccinations for all passengers, DeSantis recently appealed the decision posing that the courts should toss a preliminary injunction that found NCLH could require proof of vaccinations.
 NCLH President and CEO Frank J. Del Rio is reportedly firm in sticking to the vaccine mandate, regardless of age.